Jupyter Kernel for P0: Documentation and Examples¶

 Our goal is to allow the running of P0 code directly within the cell.
 This is accomplished by replacing the default Python kernel in Jupyter with a P0 kernel that would compile and output the P0 code inline with the expected behaviour.

-When receiving input from a code cell in Jupyter,
+When receiving input from a code cell in Jupyter, the function that parses and returns the appropriate response is the do_execute function.

 def do_execute(self, code, silent=False, store_history=True, user_expressions=None, allow_stdin=True):